dgrinton/fragmentify-js/README.md

 -------------

-* The template must be requested off a web server via http, otherwise the JavaScript requests for resources (other html files) will fail.
+* The template must be requested off a web server via http, otherwise the JavaScript requests for resources (fragment and base documents) will fail.
     This can be worked around in Chrome (and possibly other browsers) with the --allow-file-access-from-files flag.
 Ultimately I intend to write browser extensions to work around this.